clairernovotny/DeterministicBuilds/README.md

 Deterministic builds are important as they enable verification that the resulting binary was built from the specified source and provides traceability.

-Deterministic builds require two properties set to true during CI:
+Deterministic builds require a property to be set to true during CI:
-`ContinuousIntegrationBuild` and `Deterministic`.
+`ContinuousIntegrationBuild`.
 These should not be enabled during local dev or the debugger won't be able to find the local source files.

 Therefore, you should use your CI system's variable to set them conditionally.
 For Azure Pipelines, it